calebephrem/quantum/README.md

 3. Install the one by _Caleb Ephrem_
 4. Press `ctrl+shift+P` to expand the command palette (`cmd+shift+P` on mac)
 5. Go under `Preferences: Color Theme`
-6. Search **Quantum**
+6. Search for **Quantum**
 7. Then click on **Quantum** (or other variants of it)
-8. Give the [repo](https://github.com/calebephrem/quantum) a ⭐star
+8. Give the [repo](https://github.com/calebephrem/quantum) a ⭐ star

-🔥 Walla!
+🔥 Voilà!
 You have the Quantum theme activated! ⚡

 ## ✨ Recommended Settings for Maximum Quantum Vibes